jduffey/roulette-react/SETUP.md

 1. Install all dependencies
 2. Start the local blockchain
 3. Deploy and initialize all contracts
+4. Automatically update contract addresses in the frontend
-4. Set up the game environment
+5. Set up the game environment

 After setup completes, run:
 ```bash